hjgode/plugin.video.xtreamclient2/README.md

   added option to download video in combination with context.xtreamdownload context addon added option (conext) to download stream via background script provided by script.xtreamdownload

+3.0.1:
+  made the code run with Kodi Matrix (Python3)

 ## context.xtreamdownload:

 0.7.3: